Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 🟩 Country Participation: The **United States** was the most responsive country, contributing **261** responses. **Canada** had the fewest respondents.

-🟩 gender pay gap: While the gender split is nearly even (Male: 50.81%, Female: 49.19%), males earn a slightly higher average salary, pointing to a small but present gender pay gap within this survey group.
+🟩 Gender pay gap: While the gender split is nearly even (Male: 50.81%, Female: 49.19%), males earn a slightly higher average salary, pointing to a small but present gender pay gap within this survey group.

 🟩 Age vs Salary Satisfaction:
 - **Younger and mid-career professionals** experience the most significant **fluctuations** in happiness, with ratings ranging from 3 to 8 out of 10.